 - Remove the turkey, draining off excess brine and pat dry.
 Discard brine.

 - For the aioli mixture, combine all ingredients and let sit in the refrigerator for a few hours, letting the flavors meld.

-- Preheat oven to 450 degrees F. Place turkey in a large roasting pan.
+- Preheat oven to 450 degrees F. Place turkey in a large roasting pan, breast side down.
 Using a flexible spatula, rub mayonnaise mixture all over outside of turkey and inside of cavity.
 Salt and pepper the turkey well.
 Place onions, celery and butter inside turkey cavity.

 - Roast turkey at 450 degrees for 30 minutes.
 At this point you may want to cover the top of the turkey and the wings and legs with some aluminum foil as they can burn easily.
 Turn oven down to 350 degrees for another 1-1/2 to 2 hours, or until thigh meat and breast meat both reach 160 degrees F on a meat thermometer.
 (This is where a digital thermometer comes in handy.
 You don't have to keep checking the doneness of the meat while it's in the oven.
 Start with the thermometer in the breast and when it reaches 160 move it to the thigh.
 Dark meat often takes longer to cook.)

 - Remove turkey from oven and let rest for at least 15 minutes before carving.

 Don’t forget to make my Make-Ahead Turkey Gravy with this awesome turkey.